 Difficulty level: easy

-Soon afterwards you will reach the impressive iron bridge of Paderno d’Adda.
+One of the most impressive features along the Adda is the iron bridge of Paderno d’Adda.
 Built in 1899, it connects the provinces of Lecco and Bergamo.
 The bridge is used on two different levels by both the rail and road traffic.
 Here, you can enjoy a breathtaking view of the canyon underneath the bridge from its height of 80 metres.
-The trail, which once again becomes paved, continues along to towpath until it reaches the Poiret dam (m 186) and turns right onto a pebbled uphill path.
-After a few meters, and halfway through a right-hand turn, take the path on your left, which, after a few ups and downs, skirts a small canal until it reaches Stallazo (177) - the Ecomuseum information centre.
-This is the southernmost point of our route.